GoogleCloudPlatform/datacatalog-tag-engine/README.md

 3. Open `tagengine.ini` and set the following six variables in the file.
 The first five should be equal to the environment variables you set above in step 2:

 ```
 TAG_ENGINE_PROJECT
+TAG_ENGINE_REGION
+BIGQUERY_REGION
 CLOUD_RUN_ACCOUNT
 TAG_CREATOR_ACCOUNT
-QUEUE_REGION
-BIGQUERY_REGION
 ENABLE_AUTH
 ```

+A couple of notes:

-Note: `ENABLE_AUTH` is a boolean.
+- `ENABLE_AUTH` is a boolean.
 When set to True, Tag Engine verifies that the client is authorized to use the `TAG_CREATOR_SA` prior to processing requests.

+- The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
+Those determine the names of the tasks queues.
+You do not need to change them.
+They are used in step 9 of the setup.

 4. Enable the required APIs: